 Review Windows PowerShell scripts

-You might first start using Windows PowerShell to accomplish tasks that you can't do with graphical tools.
+You start using Windows PowerShell to accomplish tasks that you can't do with graphical tools.
 For example, when managing Microsoft 365 or Microsoft Exchange Server, there are many settings that you can only configure by using Windows PowerShell cmdlets.
 As you become more familiar with Windows PowerShell, you'll notice opportunities to simplify management by using scripts instead of running individual commands.

 Note